AshwinAashu/AshwinAashu/README.md

 React / React Native Developer
 ------------------------------

 I am a React/React Native developer with 3.0 years of experience.
 I am passionate about mobile and web development.
-Apart from frontend development, I have also worked with SpringBoot and MongoDB in my previous roles.
-Currently, I am working with React, React Native, Node.js, and MongoDB.

 * 🌍  I'm based in Bengaluru, India
 * 🖥️  See my portfolio at [CodeKomet](http://codekomet.com/)
 * ✉️  You can contact me at [dev.ashwinaashu@gmail.com](mailto:ashwinaashu13@gmail.com)
 * 🧠  I'm currently learning SpringBoot and PostgreSQL
 * 🐋  Exploring Docker and Kubernetes
-* 🤖  Hot cakes I’m interested in: Machine Learning, NLP, and Robotics
+* 🤖  Hot cakes I’m interested in: Machine Learning, NLP and Robotics
 * ⚡  Open to pair coding and collaborations

 <br><br>